aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 Using my domain regsitrars domain name administration panel, I added the neccessary DNS records to point my custom domain `aregsar.com` to the location where Github hosts my GitHub pages blog.

 > Since my Github username is `aregsar`, the location that Github pages hosts my blog is `aregsar.github.io`.
-For your own site it will publishing to `<your-github-username>.github.io`.
+For your own site it will publish to `<your-github-username>.github.io`.

 First I added the `ALIAS` record for the root domain `aregsar.com`: